morim3/GeneralMixtureModel/README.md

 # GeneralizedMixtureModel
-Mixture Model with any distributions via Pytorch distribution
+Mixture Model with any distributions via torch distributions